M0diis/M0---Freeze/README.md

 ## M0-Freeze
 A simple minecraft freeze plugin.

-Commands and permissions can be found `in src/main/resources/plugin.yml`.
+Commands and permissions can be found in `./src/main/resources/plugin.yml`.

 ## Building
 To build the plugin yourself, you need JDK 8 or higher installed on your system.
 Then, run the following command: